RegExp Find and Replace

 Preset Settings - use this command if you want to open the RegExp Find and Replace / Preset Settings dialog box that allows finding/replacing metadata in files/database and creating/editing presets; this command is always visible in the Edit menu and popup menus of the filelist/Now playing panel, it is also visible in the RegExp Tagging Presets toolbar menu (light bulb) if the Show the toolbar button for the Find & Replace dialog box option is turned off in the Options dialog box, i.e. when its toolbar button is hidden.

-Unclassified Presets - this sub-menu is visible only if there exists some preset that doesn't have assigned the Menu argument.
+Unclassified Presets - this sub-menu is visible only if there are presets that don't have an assigned Menu argument.

 Batch Presets - this sub-menu displays all presets that are assigned to some batch group using the Batch option and specifying the wanted batch group with the Menu argument of the preset.